Reiracode/Mask_Finder/README.md

 To avoid the risk of COVID-19, spreading, masks can be used for either protection of healthy persons or to prevent onward transmission.

-In February 2020, the mask is out of stock.
-So the Taiwan government had developed the mask-rationing plan gives people an equal amount of masks to prevent stockpiling.
+In February 2020, medical masks were in short supply, So the Taiwan government had developed the mask-rationing plan gives people an equal amount of masks to prevent stockpiling.

 ## Instant Mask Map
-#### When the web is loaded, and allow the location information,the map shows the pharmacy at a distance of less than 1 km.
+#### When the page is loaded, and allow the site access your location,the map shows the pharmacy at a distance of less than 1 km.
 And you can use the dropdown select box to show pharmacy list.

 #### Destop